Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Introduction

 \section{Introduction}

 The fundamental paradigm of solar system astronomy prior to the time of Copernicus was that the Earth was at the center of the solar system.
 Also, celestial bodies were assumed to move along perfect circles.
 This led to the system of deferents and epicycles.
 One prime motivation for the use of epicycles was to account for retrograde motion.
-Copernicus' great book {\em On the Revolutions of the Heavenly Spheres} (1543) asserted that the Sun was physically and truly at the center of the solar system, and that this provided a much simpler explanation for the retrograde motion of the planets.
+Copernicus' great book {\em On the Revolutions of the Heavenly Spheres} (1543) asserted that the Sun is physically and truly at the center of the solar system, and that the motions of the planets, including the Earth, in a heliocentric system provide a much simpler explanation for the retrograde motion of the planets.
 However, Copernicus retained circular motion.
-Also, he retained the notion of epicycles because they were needed to account for variations of distance of the planets from the Sun \citep{Ging93}.
+Also, he retained the notion of epicycles to account for variations of distance of the planets from the Sun \citep{Ging93}.

+In the {\em Almagest} Ptolemy gives values for the minimum and maximum angular sizes of the Moon of 31\arcmin ~20\arcsec and 35\arcmin ~20\arcsec, respectively \citep{almagest}.
+Naked eye observations by this author have demonstrated that one can show, without using a telescope, that the angular size of the Moon varies in a regular way, implying that the Moon's distance varies in a regular way \citep{Kri10, Kri16}.
+The implied eccentricity of the Moon's orbit was found to be $\approx$0.04.
+The true eccentricity of the Moon's orbit is 0.055, but its orbit is anything but a simple ellipse, owing to the combined gravitational forces of the Sun and Earth.